 How does the Team Work?

-With such a focused timeframe, there is a lot going on in every Scrum Sprint.
+With such a focused timeframe, there is a lot going on in every Sprint.
 Keeping track of everything requires the team to work in harmony, adhering to Scrum Values.
-Here’s how they do it:

 Communicate and Collaborate Regularly

-Every morning, the Scrum Team have a short meeting (usually 15 minutes).
+Every morning, the team have a short meeting (usually 15 minutes).
 Everyone discusses what they did yesterday, what they plan to do today, and any obstacles in their way.

 This is a super platform for creating visibility, avoiding confusion, and sharing both ideas and solutions.

-Everyone on the Scrum team must be familiar with and understand the Principles of Scrum.
-This ensures everyone is using common terminology, and a shared approach to work.
+Everyone on the Scrum team must be familiar with and understand the fundamentals of Scrum.

-Stay Within Your Role…
+Stay Within Their Role…

 Each member must focus on ensuring the responsibilities within their role are covered.

-… Trust Your Team
+Trust The Team

 It follows that you need to trust your fellow team members to do the same.

 This is an interesting question.
 Many project managers are choosing to train in more than one role, so that they can slot into whichever they suit best in a particular Sprint.

 If you would like to organise training for your team, we can create a tailored solution to fit your precise needs.